dvicencio/plus1_frame_sequence_reader/README.md

     $gene = $ORFseq; # Specifies that the gene is equivalent to the ORF
 ```
 ## Loop 2
-For each ORF, list their nucleotides in sets of three readind the sequence from the start codon to the end of the ORF
+For each ORF, list their nucleotides in sets of three reading the sequence from the start codon to the end of the ORF in codon steps
 ```
 for (my $ORFcod = 1; $ORFcod <= length $ORFseq; $ORFcod += ($len)) {
-# this line defines the length of the array, or ORFs, in unit "nucleotide" elements
+# this line defines the length of the array beggining from "ATG" to the end of the ORF in 3 nucleotide steps
 my $codon = substr ($ORFseq, $ORFcod - 1, $len);

      $sixnt = substr ($ORFseq, $ORFcod - 1, $len +3);